awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

 # Creating a resource data sync for Compliance<a name="sysman-compliance-datasync-create"></a>

 You can use the resource data sync feature in AWS Systems Manager to send compliance data from all of your managed instances to a target Amazon Simple Storage Service \(Amazon S3\) bucket\.
-When you create the sync, you can specify managed instances from multiple Amazon Web Services accounts, AWS Regions, and your on\-premises hybrid environment\.
+When you create the sync, you can specify managed instances from multiple AWS accounts, AWS Regions, and your on\-premises hybrid environment\.
 Resource data sync then automatically updates the centralized data when new compliance data is collected\.
 With all compliance data stored in a target S3 bucket, you can use services like Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.
 Configuring resource data sync for Compliance is a one\-time operation\.

 The following graphic shows how resource data sync aggregates all data from different accounts, Regions, and your hybrid environment to a central repository\.